ErikSeewald/Eriks-Wasp-Sim/README.md

     to be all or nothing.
   - Another quirk of thread pooling is specific to battery devices like laptops that have situational power saving modes: Using thread pooling in the simulation loop is slower than the single threaded approach when running on battery but a lot faster when connected to power.
+* **No Chunks**: Originally, I intended to make use of dynamically loaded chunks to, for example, minimize the amount of entities the code needs to loop through when finding neighbours.
+However, there were significant downsides that made me decide against it:
+  - Dynamically growing and shrinking the list of entities within a chunk is very expensive and necessitates a datastructure that would eliminate all the benefits of locality from the earlier sections.
+  - If thousands of entities left their chunk at the same time (not very rare) and thereby caused the chunks' datastructures to be updated, the simulation ended up coming to a screeching halt until all chunks had been updated.
+  - Performance would be way too dependant on how many entities are in the same chunk.
+  - While accessing a chunk based on coordinates using an unordered map should theoretically be very fast, the reality of having to add and remove chunks from the map all the time prevents hashed access from reaching its full potential.
+    Using a static set of chunks instead of dynamically growing and shrinking the map might lead to a small improvement in this aspect, but it would also severely limit how dynamic the simulation can be.
+  - Erasing the benefits of locality and performance consistency for a small increase in performance in the best case and a huge decrease in performance (even with heavy optimization) in the worst case is simply not worth it.